 2. Europe ’72

 This album is also notable for its use of acoustic instruments, which was a departure from the Dead’s usual sound.
-Europe ’72 is a must-have for any fan of live music.
+Europe ’72 is a must-have for any fan of live music, capturing the essence of their live peak.

 3. Reckoning